jwtk/jjwt/README.md

 What about RSA and Elliptic Curve asymmetric key cryptography?
 And Diffie-Hellman key exchange?
 What about password-based key derivation algorithms?
 Surely any of those could be desirable depending on the use case, no?

-Yes, they definitely can, and the JWT specifications do support them, albeit in a roundabout way:  those other algorithms _are_ indeed supported and used, but they aren't used to encrypt the JWT `payload` directly.
+Yes, they definitely can, and the JWT specifications do support them, albeit indirectly:  those other algorithms _are_ indeed supported and used, but they aren't used to encrypt the JWT `payload` directly.
 They are used to _produce_ the actual key used to encrypt the `JWT` payload.